 As mentioned previously, AWS users face the limitation of not being able to implement the recovery of a Windows instance via snapshots taken of the operating system.
 Workarounds for this limitation have been discussed in a previous post, although they have recently been rendered irrelevant for our users following the release of CPM’s new 2.0 version.
 Now all you need to do to recover a Windows instance (even with an automated process) including all its configurations, data volumes, and OS volume, is to click once (or run a command line using CPM APIs).
 All of the complicated workaround processes needed to get around this limitation have been fully automated, making the recovery of Windows instances a straightforward task.

 Overcoming the complexity of backing up a complete stack consisting of hundreds of machines is no simple feat.
-CPM lets you automate as much as possible in order to implement a consistent backup and recovery at scale.
+N2WS Backup & Recovery (CPM) lets you automate as much as possible in order to implement a consistent backup and recovery at scale.

 CPM supports both Linux and Windows servers, although the latter case can be particularly challenging.
 By using AWS building blocks and incorporating best practices, CPM allows users to customize their entire environment’s backup and recovery, no matter what their size.